- Employer or union coverage

 This is health coverage from your, your spouse’s, or other family member’s current or former employer or union.
 If you have drug coverage based on your current or previous employment, your employer or union will notify you each year to let you know if your drug coverage is creditable.
 Keep the information you get.
 Call your benefits administrator for more information before making any changes to your coverage.

 There may be reasons why you should take Medicare Part B instead of, or in addition to, COBRA.
 If you take COBRA and it includes creditable prescription drug coverage , you'll have a special enrollment period to join a Medicare drug plan without a penalty when COBRA ends.

 Talk with your State Health Insurance Assistance Program (SHIP) to see if COBRA is a good choice for you.
 If you have questions about Medicare and COBRA, call the Benefits Coordination & Recovery Center at 1-855-798-2627 (TTY: 1-855-797-2627).

 - Medicare Supplement Insurance (Medigap) policy with prescription drug coverage

-It may be to your advantage to join a Medicare Prescription Drug Plan because most Medigap drug coverage isn't creditable.
+It may be to your advantage to join a Medicare drug plan because most Medigap drug coverage isn't creditable.
 You may pay more if you join a drug plan later.

 Medigap policies can no longer be sold with prescription drug coverage, but if you have drug coverage under a current Medigap policy, you can keep it.
 If you join a Medicare drug plan, your Medigap insurance company must remove the prescription drug coverage under your Medigap policy and adjust your premiums.
 Call your Medigap insurance company for more information.